anshul-1927/GMSIS/README.md

 #                                               Garage Management Information System
-This project was a second year, software enginerring computer science group project.
+This is a second year, software enginerring group project.
 I designed and coded the customer page and the whole application was integrated with the contributions from each group member.